Many or all companies we feature compensate us. Compensation and editorial

 If you don’t know whether your employer offers EWA, ask your HR or payroll department.
 Some programs may not advertise it prominently but are available as a benefit.

-Why earned wage access matters for employees and employers
+Benefits of earned wage access for employees

 • Avoid payday loans and late fees.
 EWA gives you access to your money when you need it, often at a lower cost than short-term loans.